List of Fables characters: Dorothy Gale

 Dorothy and a few of her friends, the Tin Woodman, the Cowardly Lion and Toto made it into the mundy world in the year of 1943.
 They had fled from Oz years before, ahead of the invading armies of the Adversary, and had been on the run ever since.
 The Tin Man and the Cowardly Lion hid out on the Jersey pine barrens, while Dorothy sought out Fabletown to find them all a safe haven.
-However, Dorothy reacted strongly to the stated terms in the Fabletown compact that was presented to her, and stormed off in anger, refusing to let anyone "tie her hands like that".
-Meaning she didn't want to be a good person and enjoyed killing too much.
+Dorothy, however, reacted strongly to the stated terms in the Fabletown compact that was presented to her, and stormed off in anger, refusing to let anyone "tie her hands like that", meaning she didn't want to be a good person and enjoyed killing too much.
 She left her friends behind and walked off with Toto in her arms, feeling that the others were dead weight and never came back for them.
 Dorothy created a new life for herself as a killer for hire in the mundy world, and had no trouble finding work.
 She eventually crossed paths with Fabletown spy Cinderella, who ran into Dorothy during several of Cindy's secret missions for Fabletown, getting in the way for Dorothy's work.
 Dorothy pointed out every chance they had, that she and Cindy were exactly the same but that she was better than Cindy.
 Cindy, however, greatly denied that as she killed to protect Fables and humans as a patriotic act.
 She calls Dorothy a cold-blooded killer who did it for fun and was dangerous.
 Cindy was in her way, better than Dorothy due to Dorothy's ego and her constant want to prove she's better than Cindy.
-Cindy, honestly, didn't care nor did she feel she has to prove her worth to anyone.
+Cindy didn't care nor did she feel she has to prove her worth to anyone.

 It came down to a final confrontation, when Dorothy kidnapped Snow White and was planning to hold her hostage.
 The two had several violent encounters over the years, until Cindy almost finished Dorothy off in Switzerland in the year of 1986 by throwing Dorothy off a cliff.
 Dorothy, passed out, was found by Mr. Revise's people and was imprisoned at the Golden Boughs Retirement Village where she was thrown down Revise's memory hole.
 When she emerged, she had been stripped of most of her memories and was again the same innocent girl she had been so long ago.